ISAITB/itb-commons/README.md

 ## validation-commons-web

 Common beans, base classes and utilities for the web layer of validators.
-This library also includes the web resources (JS, CSS) and Thymeleaf templates (plus reusable fragments) for the validators UI.
+This library also includes the web resources (JS, CSS) and Thymeleaf templates (plus reusable fragments) for the validators' UI.
 To include define in your `pom.xml` the following dependency:

 ```